Resumption of Military Aid: Reviving US-Pakistan Relations Amid US Withdrawal

 Resumption of Military Aid

-Trump’s administration approved to resume the US military training program for Pakistan last year.
+Trump’s administration approved the resumption of the US military training program for Pakistan last year.
 This coveted US Military and Educational Program recommenced after a suspension of more than a year.
 The US Principal Secretary for South and Central Asian Affairs Ambassador Alice Well tweeted that the decisions were undertaken by Trump’s administration to strengthen the military-to-military cooperation between the US and Pakistan on a shared basis while prioritizing the US national security.

 The International Military Education and Training (IMET) program was suspended in 2018 when Pakistan signed an agreement with Russia.
 The agreement allowed Pakistani military officers to receive training facilities in Russian Military Institutions.
 Following the same year in May; Washington suspended most of its security aid, delivery of military equipment and transfer of the security-related funds to Pakistan.
 Washington claimed that Islamabad has provided safe havens to the terrorists in Afghanistan.
 Pakistan completely denied all such allegations.
 Experts orated that the decision would undermine the trust and confidence-building measures between Islamabad and Washington.